Koh Tao Island: 22 Best Things To Do In Koh Tao Thailand

 This is a secret viewpoint with a tree swing hanging from a big banyan tree.
 It has a 100 Baht entrance fee.

 We were the only tourists there!
 At the top you get great views of the south end of Koh Tao.
 GPS here.

 This is the only Buddhist Wat in Koh Tao, and it was just built in 2018.

 The Thai style architecture is great for photos, and you don’t need to wear anything special to walk around or take pictures from the outside.

 Shark Island is a small, rocky island near the east coast of Koh Tao, and it’s great for kayaking and snorkeling trips.

-If you want to kayak to Shark Island, the best place to start from is Sai Daeng Beach since the distance is less than half a mile.
+If you want to kayak to Shark Island, the best place to start from is Sai Daeng Beach since the distance is less than a kilometer.

 This is one of the best viewpoints in south Koh Tao.
 At the top you can see almost the entire island, with huge twin bays on either side of your field of vision.

 It’s one of our favorite spots!
 The climb to the top takes just 15-20 minutes and there’s a 50 Baht entrance fee, but you can avoid it if you go early.